esjastad/SpaceVagrant/README.md

 Developed with Unreal Engine 4.25

-You will need MS Visual Studio 2017 (it can be the free community version) with the following packages:
+To compile this project for the UE4 editor, you will need MS Visual Studio 2017 (it can be the free community version) with the following packages:
 * Desktop Development with C++
 * Game Development with C++
 * .NET Desktop Development